 Furnace Selection Among Size / BTU

 Size of the furnace is often a first consideration as that, along with AFUE rating are the driving factors for cost.
 It’s really the most basic feature to understand the BTU output and thus choose the size that is truly most appropriate for your home.

-General rule is plan for 30 to 60 BTU’s per square foot of whatever living space you wish to control the climate.
-And the more precise number is based on region you live in (within the U.S.).
+General rule is to plan for 30 to 60 BTUs per square foot of whatever living space you wish to control the climate.
+And the more precise number is based on the region you live in (within the U.S.).

-Warmer climates, such as Florida, Texas and much of California can typically work with 30 to 35 BTU’s, while extremely cold climates (like northern most states in the U.S. need the 50 to 60 BTU’s to operate sufficiently.
+Warmer climates, such as Florida, Texas and much of California can typically work with 30 to 35 BTUs, while extremely cold climates (like northernmost states in the U.S. need the 50 to 60 BTU’ to operate effectively.

-So say you calculate 2000 sq. ft., and you’re in the norther climate, thus 60 BTU’s per hour needed.
-This totals to 120,000 BTU capacity, yet you wouldn’t actually seek a machine that comes in right at 120,000 since the AFUE rating will detract from the total.
+So, say you calculate 2,000 sq. ft., and you’re in the northern climate, thus 60 BTUs per hour is needed.
+This totals to 120,000 BTU capacity, yet you wouldn’t actually seek a machine that comes in right at 120,000, since the AFUE rating will detract from the total.

-If you purchase a furnace with say 90 AFUE, that means the BTU output is closer to 108,000.
-Thus not sufficient enough for your home.
-While a 140,000 system would be.
+If you purchase a furnace with 90 AFUE, that means the BTU output is closer to 108,000.
+This would not be sufficient for your home, while a 140,000 system would be.